|Position:||Sports Information Director|

 In February 2011, Cook was awarded a 25-Year Award by the Spokane Sportswriters and Broadcasters (SWABS) at the annual Spokane Sports Awards Luncheon.
 In February 2003, the Washington State Track and Field Coaches Association presented him with its Contributor Award, which is presented to individuals outside of the coaching ranks who contribute to the sport of track and field in the state of Washington.

 He and former Eastern track coach Jerry Martin helped bring the WIAA State Track and Field Championships to Eastern in 1996, and Cook has served as the entries/results coordinator ever since.
-The meet will take place for the 18th year at EWU in 2013.
+The meet took place for the 19th year at EWU in 2014 (May 30-31).

 His deep involvement with track and field began at Idaho, and, in the early 1990s, he was on the board of directors and worked at meets for Spokane Sports Unlimited.
 That organization was committed to securing and hosting national-level track and field meets in the Spokane area.